WhiteMarketPodcast/wmp-site/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-The MIT license used in the `Gatsby + Netlify CMS Starter` is included [here](https://github.com/WhiteMarketPodcast/WMP-website/blob/master/GATSBY-LICENSE).
+The MIT license that came with the `Gatsby + Netlify CMS Starter` is included [here](https://github.com/WhiteMarketPodcast/wmp-site/blob/master/GATSBY-LICENSE).

 ## Find out more about the show or get in touch: